Nuclear Family Functions In Sociology

 Alternative Family Structures

-Sociologists now define a family more by emotional connection and economic support than by legal or biological ties.
+Sociologists increasingly define a family by the emotional connection and support its members provide one another, rather than by a fixed legal or biological template.

 1. Single-Parent Families